-If your vehicle or other property has been seized by police in the greater Memphis area, you need a knowledgeable and confident Memphis criminal defense attorney who will fight to protect your rights and freedoms.
+If your vehicle or other property has been seized by police in the greater Memphis, TN area, you need a knowledgeable and confident Memphis criminal defense attorney who will fight to protect your rights and freedoms.

 In Tennessee, the state can seize certain personal property related to a crime or criminal investigation.
 As your Memphis seizure attorney, I will leave no stone unturned in obtaining the best results possible in your case.

-Call (901) 552-6228 today to schedule a confidential consultation with a reasonably priced and dedicated advocate in Memphis.
+Call (901) 552-6228 today to schedule a confidential consultation with a reasonably priced and dedicated advocate in Memphis, TN.

 Seizure and forfeiture proceedings are civil actions, despite initiating from an arrest for a criminal offense.
 The basis for a seizure proceeding to take your property is the allegation that the property was connected to criminal wrongdoing.